Carex siderosticha 'Variegata'

 Variegated Creeping Broad-leaved Sedge Growing and Maintenance Tips

 This sedge tolerates partial to full shade in a moist, well-drained soil.
 Provides good contrast in low borders and near water features.
 Seldom needs dividing.
-Because this sedge is non-evergreen, it can be pruned down to the ground in the fall.
+This sedge is a non-evergreen, so it can be pruned down to the ground in the fall.

 Carex siderosticha 'Variegata' Characteristics